Kysan/BsvWallet/README.md

 Current features:

-- create a wallet (new private key)
+- create your wallet (new private key)
-- import a wallets (from a private key)
+- import your wallet (from a private key)
-- get wallet address
+- get your wallet address
-- sign a transactions (send money)
+- sign a transactions
-- send/broadcast a transactions
+- broadcast a transactions
+- send money (sign & then broadcast your tx)
-- get wallet balance
+- get your wallet balance
-- get wallet tx history
+- get your wallet tx history
 - read blockchain data

 Next features:

+- Stas token (easy NFT minting)
 - Hierarchical Deterministic (HD) Wallet at 0 technical cost
-- Stas token (easy NFT minting)
+- More stable RPC than Whatsonchain

 ## How to install